Saibot393/perceptive/README.md

    - Darkvision: Can see tokens in darkness as if they were in dim light and in dim light as if they were in bright light
    - Darkvision (total): Can se all tokens (even those in darkness) as if they were in bright light

+#### Scene:
+ - Bright illumination limit: to set the value below which the scene darkness is considered bright
+ - Dim illumination limit: to set the value below which the scene darkness is considered dim

 #### Client
 - Invert "Ignore Roll" key: to only recognise rolls WHEN they key is pressed
 - Position of illumination indicator: to show a indicator for the current illumination level in the token HUD